2.4 Significant accounting policies

 Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.

-j Biological assets
+j.
+Biological assets

 The Company recognises biological assets only when, the Company controls the assets as a result of past events, it is probable that future economic benefits associated with such assets will flow to the Company.
 Biological assets of the Company are in the nature of Consumable Biological Assets.
 It is bifurcated into Brood Stock, (the Parents) and harvested species which undergo biological transformation under different stages as Nauplius, Zoea, Mysis and Post Larvae.
 The Company sells the biological assets harvested from brood stock at Nauplius and Post Larvae Stages.
-The Brood Stock has a maximum useful life of 6 months for laying eggs. and thereafter these are destroyed.
+The Brood Stock has a maximum useful life of 6 months for laying eggs and thereafter these are destroyed.

-Brood stock are used for captive consumption or to support farmers, it can not be sold before the end of its useful life and as such, there is no active market.
+The valuation of the Brood stock biological assets are determined on the following basis: Brood stock are used for captive consumption or to support farmers, it can not be sold before the end of its useful life and as such, there is no active market.
 Other references to market prices such as market prices for similar assets are also not available due to the uniqueness of the breed.
 Valuation based on a discounted cash flow method is considered to be unreliable given the uncertainty with respect to mortality rates and production.
 Consequently, brood stock and Shrimp seed (Different stages) are measured at cost, less depreciation and impairment losses.

 The transmission phase from Nauplius to Zoea and Mysis are not considered as significant transformation of biological asset and hence Zoea and Mysis are not valued as per Ind AS - 41.